TACC/gateways19-hpc-in-the-cloud/index.md

-# Welcome to our Tutorial!
+# PEARC19: HPC In The Cloud Tutorial!

 ## Portable, Reproducible High Performance Computing In the Cloud

+## Part 1: Welcome and Background

-## Block 1: Intro to Docker
+## Part 2: Introduction to Docker
 * [Introduction to Jupyter](./block1/intro-to-jupyter.md)
   * [Starting a Jupyter Notebook](./block1/intro-to-jupyter.md#starting-up-your-jupyter-notebook-environment)
   * [Creating a Notebook](./block1/intro-to-jupyter.md#creating-a-notebook)